-I. CONNECTION TO WEEKLY, IN-HOME TUTORING
+J. CONNECTION TO WEEKLY, IN-HOME TUTORING

-A Potential Step of the Goal "Complete school year promoted" is to "Refer student to a tutor, as most students can benefit from tutoring".
-Quality, 1:1 tutoring is an important part of the Fair Futures middle school model.
+A Potential Step of the Goal "Complete school year promoted with 90% attendance" is to "Refer student to a tutor, as most students can benefit from tutoring".
+Connecting 6th to 8th students to supports like tutoring is an important component of the Middle School Education Specialist position.

-If there is not enough capacity to provide ALL students with a tutor, those who have Promotion in Doubt or with grades under 75 should be prioritized.
+If there is not enough capacity to provide ALL students with a tutor, those who are in the 7th grade should be prioritized, along with any students with Promotion in Doubt or with grades under 75.

-The Coach should track all tutoring sessions attended by the student in the platform.
+The Middle School Education Specialist should track all tutoring sessions attended by the student in the platform.

-The Coach should read the progress reports from the Tutor and provide follow-up educational advocacy support with the school, if required.
+The Middle School Education Specialist should read the progress reports from the Tutor and provide follow-up educational advocacy support with the school, if required.

 SECTION 6.
 WEEKLY, IN-HOME TUTORING 33

 A. OVERVIEW 33

-B ROLE OF THE TUTOR VS. OTHER AGENCY STAFE 33
+B. ROLE OF THE TUTOR VS. OTHER AGENCY STAFF 33